mlangc/mlangc.github.io/docs/_posts/2025-05-25-volatile-vs-acq-rel.markdown

 see the usage of [getAcquire](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/util/concurrent/atomic/AtomicInteger.html#getAcquire()) and [setRelease](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/util/concurrent/atomic/AtomicInteger.html#setRelease(int)) in Java code, is that they are implied when acquiring/releasing locks, volatile reads/writes and by most operations available on the various atomic classes.
-The examples below would therefore also work if a volatile flag, or plain [get](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/util/concurrent/atomic/AtomicInteger.html#get()) and [set](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/util/concurrent/atomic/AtomicInteger.html#set(int)) was used.
+The examples below would therefore also work if a volatile flag, or atomic [get](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/util/concurrent/atomic/AtomicInteger.html#get()) and [set](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/util/concurrent/atomic/AtomicInteger.html#set(int)) was used.

 Having said that, let's check the documentation: According to the [Javadocs](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/lang/invoke/VarHandle.html#getAcquire(java.lang.Object...)), `getAcquire` "returns the value of a variable, and ensures that subsequent loads and stores are not reordered before this access."